Ajinkz/ajinkz.github.io/index.md

 ### About me

 #### Responsibilities
-- Software Engineer and Python developer by profession
+- 2+ years of experiences as Software Engineer/Python developer
 - Working on projects mainly dealing with AI/ML/Data Science/Analytics
 - Perform EDA on client data, documenting the observation
 - Building dashboard using Dash & plotly BI tools